tact/Canopy/README.md

 ### Libraries

-Libraries provide the main Canopy functionality and value. `Canopy` is the main library, `CanopyTestTools` helps you build tests, and `CanopyTypes` provides some shared types used by both.
+Libraries provide the main Canopy functionality and value. `Canopy` is the main library, and `CanopyTestTools` helps you build tests.

 ### Documentation